What Will I Gain Through the PMHPP?

 - Take an UG-PMHPP course each of the fall/spring semesters up until the time of application to medical or health professional school, with a minimum of one full year (two UG-PMHPP courses) being required to earn the PMHP Post-Secondary Certificate.

 - Earn passing grades in all UG-PMHPP courses,

 - Meet all PMHPP academic and professional behavior retention standards,

 - Demonstrate a cumulative GPA of >3.0, cumulative math/science GPA of >3.0, and cumulative science GPA of >3.0 at the time of validation for graduation to earn the PMHP Certificate, and

 - Be in good standing at the University and within his/her respective school

-PMHPP student professional expectations, behavior, and academic retention standards are described on pages 15-21 of the 2019-2020 PMHPP Handbook which is accessible to all PMHPP students on the Community Blackboard site.
+PMHPP student professional expectations, behavior, and academic retention standards are described in the 2020-2021 PMHPP Handbook which is accessible to all PMHPP students on the Community Blackboard site.

 NOTE: Undergraduate students applying to or already enrolled in Duquesne's Pharmacy, Nursing, or Physician Assistant academic major programs are not eligible for the PMHPP to pursue these careers, because they already receive the specialized advisement and preparation services for those careers through their respective programs.
 Should they wish to pursue medical/health professional careers other than their major program careers, they then may apply to the PMHPP to get the additional assistance to pursue those alternate paths.